Muqto/Photo-Share-client/README.md

   <h3 align="center">Photo Share</h3>

   <p align="center">
-    Full stack social media website that allows you to create posts, interact with other posts by leaving a like!
+    Full stack social media website that allows you to create posts and interact with other posts by leaving a like!
     <br />
   </p>
 </div>